taha-parsayan/AI-driven-Classification-of-Alzheimers-Disease-and-Mild-Cognitive-Impairment/README.md

 ## Dataset

 The dataset used should include relevant features for Alzheimer's Disease classification.
 Ensure your dataset is in CSV format with appropriate preprocessing applied.
+The dataset template template has been added to the repository as Features-template.xlsx

 ## Usage